Rug Chick Logo

 It is AWFUL.
 And it is NOT correctible to my knowledge.

-And if you don’t want to just take my word for it, here is just one post where SCORES of people post their smelly horror stories with these problem India tufted rugs from Pottery Barn.
+And if you don’t want to just take my word for it, here is just one post where SCORES of people post their smelly horror stories with problem India tufted rugs from online stores.

 To Pottery Barn’s credit, as you can see in the thread over several years of posts, you see that there is an “easy” exchange process for those who want to replace their rugs for ones that do not smell (i.e. the rugs WITHOUT latex used in the construction).